mattcone/markdown-guide/_content/how-does-it-work.md

-## How Does it Work?
+<h1 class="page-header">How Does it Work?</h1>

-Dillinger makes writing in Markdown easy because it hides the stuff happening behind the scenes, but it's worth exploring how the process works in general.
+<p class="lead">Dillinger makes writing in Markdown easy because it hides the stuff happening behind the scenes, but it's worth exploring how the process works in general.</p>

 When you write in Markdown, the text is stored in a plaintext file that has an `.md` or `.markdown` extension.
 But then what?
 How is your Markdown-formatted file converted into HTML or a print-ready document?

 The short answer is that you need a *Markdown application* capable of processing the Markdown file.
 There are lots of applications available — everything from simple scripts to desktop applications that look like Microsoft Word.
 Despite their visual differences, all of the applications do the same thing.
 Like Dillinger, they all convert Markdown-formatted text to HTML so it can be displayed in web browsers.